-Have you been staying in the Netherlands for more than 3 months without a residence permit?
+Have you been staying in the Netherlands for more than 3 months without a Netherlands visa?
 You are then staying here illegally.
 You have to leave the Netherlands immediately.
 If you do not do so voluntarily, the authorities may remove you from the Netherlands.

 If you are staying in the Netherlands illegally, you face the risk of being issued an entry ban for the Schengen area.

 Webinar 'Work in Holland: Special permit for alumni of higher education'

 On 10 July 2018, the IND and Nuffic broadcast a free English webinar about the orientation year visa, called 'Work in Holland: Special permit for alumni of higher education'.

 - How do I apply (including a demo on how to submit the application)?

 - Tips and tricks on how to start your Career in Holland

 - How to stay in touch, connect and join the Holland Alumni Network